Prepare to upgrade

 Why do I get an error about re-creating CRDs when upgrading using helm install or helm upgrade?

-Helm v2 does not manage CRDs well, and is not supported in Gloo Edge.
+Helm v2 does not manage CRDs well, and is not supported in Gloo Gateway.
 Upgrade to Helm v3, delete the CRDs, and try again.

 Why do I get an error about a gateway-certgen job?